MykhailoZakh/Schedule-Work-Day/README.md

 ## Description

-I made web site with a game that have some questions about JavaScript.
-I wanted to make a game that starts from the button and then loop some questions.
-A timer should work during the game ,and if you choose some answer time is added or subtracted.
-After the game I want to add my initials to the form and save it with my score.
+I wanted to adjust existing calendar application, so I can add some fuctionality to it.
+I added changing color at time blocks section depending what time is now.
+Also, I  added a function to store my input in box to local storage when I click the save button.

 ## Table of Contets